 Application deadline: TBA- January 2019 (postmarked).

 IRT addresses lack of diversity in the nation's teaching faculties by recruiting outstanding students of color and other scholars committed to diversity.
 IRT sponsors a summer workshop for 25-30 students who apply to the program during their junior or senior year of college.
 Participants engage in a graduate-level curriculum of critical, cultural and educational theory during an intense four-week program in July at Phillips Academy in Andover, Mass.

 The Karel Fellowship is a nine-week paid summer program that places high-potential undergraduate students in leading nonprofit organizations that vigorously promote the public interest.
 Fellows gain field experience through placements in leading nonprofits.
 A majority of fellows are placed in the greater Washington, D.C. area.
 Remaining fellows are placed in diverse metropolitan areas.
 Applicants must be nominated by a faculty sponsor, be first-generation and/or minority students who are juniors or seniors with a demonstrated commitment to social justice.

 Media Institute for Social Change

-Program tuition is $1,750.
-This covers instructor and staff costs, camera expenses, classroom materials, and food and lodging during the first week at "camp."
-Once accepted, a student may apply for a scholarship, which is awarded as a tuition-offset.
-In the past, students have been able to arrange academic credit through Portland State University, or through an independent study setup at their home-university.
+MISC is a seven-week program: part summer camp and part production house.
+The city (Portland) serves as a hands-on laboratory as students make video documentaries about local solutions to global issues.
+The majority of the program takes place in Portland; the first week is spent at a summer camp in Zig Zag, Oregon.
+Once accepted, a student may apply for a scholarship, which is awarded as a tuition offset.
+In the past, students have been able to arrange academic credit through Portland State University, or through an independent study program at their home university.

-Application deadline: April 5, 2013
+Application deadline: TBA- April 2019